bennyboer/cie-server-team-2/README.md

 Sprint 3 has been completed and a new version released.
 [Look at the Spring Review for Release notes!](https://github.com/mobileappdevhm/cie-server-team-2/wiki/Sprint-3-Review)

+## Flutter App
+Fore more information on the Flutter app using the server [See here](https://mobileappdevhm.github.io/team2/).

 ## Motivation
 Since there was no really "good" solution besides using NINE (nine.wi.hm.edu) for getting the data for courses english, we decided to implement our own solution.
 It basically consists of a server - exposing a REST API - and a management interface - with which administrators can easily manage and control the apps contents.